ninabarzh/broomstick/content/posts/the-global-souths-not-so-secret-club.md

 For all its grand ambitions, BRICS resembles nothing so much as a group project where none of the members particularly like each other.
 China and India continue their Himalayan staring contest while pretending to be economic partners.
-Brazil periodically remembers it's actually a Western-aligned democracy and gets cold feet.
+Brazil periodically remembers it's actually a Western-allied democracy and gets cold feet.
 South Africa struggles to explain why it's even there.
 And Russia, increasingly a geopolitical pariah, clings to BRICS like a drunk to a lamppost - it's not taking him anywhere useful, but it's better than lying in the gutter.